gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 START TestApp/bin/Debug/TestApp.exe
 ```

 The first activates profiling, the second one passes the profiler ID.
 You can find it in the file `DevToNetProfiler.idl`.
 The third enables you to use `ICorProfilerCallback2` with .NET4.
-If you use the newest interface versions, those environment variable can be omitted.
+If you use the newest interface versions, that environment variable can be omitted.
 Save those lines as `start.bat` in the project root, execute it and you should get this result:
 ![](./assets/first-run.jpg)

 Also you can check the windows event log: